 The microscope arc-discharge lamp external power supply is usually equipped with a timer to track the number of hours the burner has been in operation.
-Arc lamps lose efficiency and are more likely to shatter if used beyond their rated lifetime (200-300 hours).
+Arc lamps lose efficiency (i.e. intensity) quickly and are more likely to shatter if used beyond their rated lifetime (200-300 hours).

-Metal halide bulbs contain more mercury per bulb than mercury arc lamps (0.11g v 0.34g/bulb).
-By comparison, a mercury thermometer contains nearly 0.5g of mercury.
-While these bulbs are not under as high pressure as mercury arc lamps, and therefore have less tendency to explode, when they do explode the potential safety hazard is quite high.
-These light sources are rated for 2000 hours, and, like mercury arc lamps, are more likely to shatter if used beyond their rated lifetime.
+Metal halide bulbs contain more mercury per bulb than mercury arc lamps (11mg v 34mg/bulb).
+While these bulbs are not under as much pressure as mercury arc lamps, when they do explode the potential safety hazard is quite high.
+These light sources are rated for 2000 hours.
+Like mercury arc lamps, they are more likely to shatter if used beyond their rated lifetime.

-Mercury bulbs are rated at the highest ANSI/IESNA Standard RP-27 Risk Group 3, meaning hazardous even with momentary exposure because of the strong ultra-violet emission.
+Mercury is not the only hazard associated with these bulbs.
+Mercury bulbs are rated at the highest ANSI/IESNA Standard RP-27 Risk Group 3, meaning hazardous even with momentary exposure, because of their strong ultra-violet emission.
 This radiation can cause permanent eye damage (including blindness) and serious skin injury (including burns and blistering).

-To avoid eye damage, other personal injury, and/or property damage, mercury arc lamps MUST be operated within a suitable fixture.
+To avoid eye damage, other personal injury, and/or property damage due to either the mercury contents or the UV-emission mercury arc lamps MUST be operated within a suitable fixture.
 A suitable fixture is one that will prevent the arc from being viewed directly during operation, and, in the event of a lamp rupture, will prevent hot (up to 800°C/1472°F) flying fragments of quartz and/or metal from escaping into the area.

-Should one of the bulbs explode, this vaporized mercury would be lost into the room, directly exposing any individuals in the room or indirectly exposing them later, by contaminating the work surface.
-Mercury is very toxic and exposure can lead to serious liver, kidney or CNS damage.
-The National Institute of Occupational Safety and Healthy (NIOSH) for mercury is 0.05mg/m3 (8hr, Time Weighted Average).
-However, air saturated with mercury vapor at 20° C exceeds this level by 50-fold.
+Should one of the bulbs explode, this vaporized mercury would be lost into the room, directly exposing any individuals in the room or indirectly exposing them later by contaminating the work surface.
+Mercury is highly toxic and exposure can lead to serious liver, kidney or CNS damage.
+The National Institute of Occupational Safety and Healthy (NIOSH) for mercury is 0.05mg/m (8hr, Time Weighted Average).
+However, air saturated with mercury vapor at 20°C exceeds this level by 50-fold.
 Therefore, if a bulb were to explode, the potential exposure would be significant.